Guanyu0001/BCL_ShinyApp/README.md

 - Show the number of results found whenever the filters change.
 - Allow the users to download the custom table not the full table as a .csv file.
 In this case, it will be very helpful for them save their selection.

+## Dataset
+The data can be found here: https://deanattali.com/files/bcl-data.csv.
+This data is from Dean Attali’s tutorial for shiny app: https://deanattali.com/blog/building-shiny-apps-tutorial/.